palotas-bme/mergecsv/README.md

 The input files can be ASCII of UTF-8 with or without BOM, the output file will be UTF-8 with BOM.
 All headers from the input files will be in the output file.

+You can include the names of the input files in the first column with `--include-filenames`.

 ## Usage

 ### Basic usage